FuelLabs/fuel-sequencer-deployments/seq-testnet-2/misc-guides/WITHDRAWALS.md

-# Withdraw from the Sequencer Testnet
+# Manual Process for Withdrawing Tokens from the Sequencer Testnet

 Check balance: